-Distributed power is each home, building or small community generating its own electricity typically through the use of roof or ground mounted solar panels.
+Distributed power is each home, building or small community generating its own electricity, typically through roof or ground-mounted solar panels.

 Installation of rooftop solar saves money for households that do it.
 Once rooftop solar is installed, many households or neighborhoods stop relying on grid power.
 The more the households use solar power, the less reliant they are on-grid electricity and the less they pay.

 Distributed solar ensures that homes, businesses, and neighborhoods use clean electricity that doesn’t pollute the environment.
 Solar power comes from the sun, unlike fossil-based electricity.
 Thus solar power doesn’t pollute the environment to provide electricity.

 Compared to grid electricity, distributed solar power is more reliable.
 Demand for grid electricity has risen as urbanization has grown.
 As a result, neighborhoods face lots of blackouts.
 Further, in the hours of high demand for grid electricity, homes get insufficient power.

 Once homes install rooftop solar, they will always have power.
 Neighborhoods, homes, and businesses no longer experience blackouts with distributed solar.